2graphic/sinap-ide/app/components/graph-editor/README.md

 ## Input Behavior
 Input to the graph editor is handled through mouse events.
-The `mousedown` event starts a timer to determine whether or not a node or edge should be created [^This behavior is set to be changed so that creating an edge does not require a timer.].
+The `mousedown` event starts a timer to determine whether or not a node should be created.
 The `mousemove` event either activates hovering on graph elements, creates a selection box, moves a node, or moves an edge.
-The `mouseup` event either finishes selecting graph elements, drops a node being dragged, drops an edge being dragged, or creates an edge if possible.
+The `mouseup` event either finishes selecting graph elements, drops a node being dragged, or drops an edge being dragged.

-For deleting graph components, it would be better to have a global keybinding with the keybind activation event calling some method to delete the selected components.
-It may be better to have such functionality outside of the graph editor component.
+## Delegates
+In order to avoid having to check if the graph object has been set in the editor, event handler methods and public methods that depend on the graph are set to be delegates.
+Events are just registered and unregistered as needed.

 # Resources